The Ancient Bristlecone

 BISHOP HERE WE COME

-We broke camp quickly after breakfast, riding towards Bishop for the parade.
+We brake camp quickly and begin riding towards Bishop for the parade.
 Privately, I hope to see my friend, Jim Harvey, celebrating his 86th birthday.
-He’s a regular and can be seen at his security post directing horse/mule contestant traffic.
+He’s a regular and can be seen at his security post directing the traffic of horse and mule contestants.

 Today, old-timers stop to talk and swap stories.
 Young contestants pause as well, tipping hats as they ride past.
 They know that he's a Sierra legend.
 Respect.